Exchange Web Services (EWS) throttling in Exchange Online

 - Avoid running heavy concurrent tasks during the migration process.

-- Limit the frequency of requests to the same mailbox during Office 365 operations.
+- Throttling requests to the same mailbox during Office 365 operations.

-- Minimize unnecessary activities within the mailbox during migration.
+- Reduce unnecessary mail processing activities in the mailbox during migration./li>

 Steps to increase EWS throttling policy limits in Microsoft 365